Jacob Qirqisani: Kitab al-Anwar

-The first volume of Qirqisani's magnum opus is the most important, which not only provides valuable information concerning the development of Karaism, but throws light also on many questions in Rabbinic Judaism.
+The first volume of Qirqisani's Kitāb al-Anwār wal-marrāqib is the most important, which not only provides valuable information concerning the development of Karaism but throws light also on many questions in Rabbinic Judaism.
 It comprises thirteen treatises, each divided into chapters, and the first four treatises form an introduction to the whole work.
 In the first treatise, of eighteen chapters, Qirqisani gives a comprehensive survey of the development of Jewish religious movements, the material for which he drew not only from the works of his predecessors, as David ibn Merwan al-Mukkamas, whom he mentions, but also from his personal experiences in the learned circles in which he moved.
 The enumeration of the sects is given in chronological order, beginning with the Samaritans, and concluding with the sect founded by Daniel al-Kumisi.

-Qirqisani declares the Rabbinites to be a Jewish sect founded by Jeroboam, although it did not make its appearance until the time of the Second Temple.
-In opposition to them, Zadok, a disciple of Antigonus of Sokho and founder of his own sect (either the Sadducees or Zadokites) revealed part of the truth on religious subjects, while Anan ben David disclosed the whole.
-However, in spite of Qirqisani's admiration for Anan, he often disagrees with him in the explanation of the precepts.
+Qirqisani declares the Rabbinites to be a Jewish sect founded by Jeroboam although it did not make its appearance until the time of the Second Temple.
+In opposition to them, Zadok, a disciple of Antigonus of Sokho and founder of a sect (either the Sadducees or Essenes) revealed part of the truth on religious subjects, while Anan ben David disclosed the whole.
+However, despite Qirqisani's admiration for Anan, he often disagrees with him with his explanation of the precepts.

+Considered a heresiography, although not a work primarily of history per se, it utilizes historiographical narrative for sectarian purposes to discredit Rabbinic Judaism by tying it to the story of Jeroboam.